helcat/pie/README.md

 To make sure there is no confusion and for compatibility all methods in the library are prefixed with `"Pie_"`.
 Due to not having any dependencies, wrappers can be created for other programming languages.
 Although libraries for other languages will be available in the future.

+#### Practical applications
+Would include but not limited to
+* Chat servers (Passing encoded images (text to image) from one client to another).
-Practical applications would include but not limited to chat servers, hiding files or text in plain sight, storing images or files on a cloud server and passing information across to any server, network or computer system to bypass security.
+* Hiding files or text in plain sight.
+* Storing images or files on a cloud server.
+* Passing information across to any server, network or computer system to bypass security.
+* Stop AI models from using your images or files for training.

 When the file or text is encoded the end result is just an image.
 Any inspection of the file will pass as an image and unless the security denies images will pass through.
 When the file is decoded the file or text will be intact.
 Even the metadata of the file is restored.
 Any file can be encoded for example Images, Movies, Documents, already compressed files including zip and even Exe or Application files.